tokenika/eosfactory/docs/sphinx/source/cases/05_master_account/case.md

 reset()
 ```

-Next, we create a wallet and then we use the `create_master_account` to create a global variable named `master` referencing the `eosio` account.
+Next, we create a wallet and then we use the `create_master_account` command to create a global variable named `master` referencing the `eosio` account.

 ```
 create_wallet()